-Also, our asset is well developed and implemented communication strategy with YUCOMs large media coverage of topics of judicial reform, rule of law as well as human rights and fight against corruption.
-On the annual basis, YUCOM staff have more than 1000 statements in different national, regional and international media transferred to different portals as well as on YUCOMs social media (FB, Tw, Instagram and YouTube channel) and subpages we developed (on Constitution – @mojUstav, anticorruption, discrimination, @korak-hapi-step and many more)
+Also, YUCOM’s large media coverage on topics related to judicial reform, rule of law, human rights and fight against corruption has developed a serious expertise and implemented a communication strategy.
+Annually, YUCOM staff has more than 1000 statements in different national, regional and international media transmitted to different portals as well as on YUCOM’s social media (FB, Tw, Instagram and YouTube channel) and subpages it has developed (on Constitution – @mojUstav, anticorruption, discrimination, @korak-hapi-step and many more).

-In 2011 YUCOM formed the Human Rights House Belgrade.
-HRH Belgrade along with four prominent CSOs and became a member of the Human Rights House Network, based in Norway.
-In 2014, YUCOM moved to the HRH in Belgrade that we redecorated and it became its base for widespread activities.
+In 2011, YUCOM formed the Human Rights House Belgrade.
+HRH Belgrade along with four prominent CSOs became a member of the Human Rights House Network, based in Oslo, Norway.
+In 2014, YUCOM moved to the HRH in Belgrade that was renovated and it became its base for its widespread activities.

-Within the premises of the HRH Belgrade YUCOM can offer capacity/space for trainings and conferences (one large hall for up to 100 participants and 2 smaller for up to 30 participants, as well as a human rights library) and it can be seen as a valuable asset for the cooperation with us.
-This space is also offered to other CSOs dealing with human rights free of charge.
+Within the premises of the HRH Belgrade YUCOM can offer capacity/space for trainings and conferences (one large hall with a maximal capacity of 100 participants and 2 smaller with a maximal capacity of 30 participants, as well as a human rights library) and it can be seen as a valuable asset to enhance cooperation with the organisation.
+This space is also freely offered to other CSOs working in the field of human rights.

-At the end, we would like to emphasize that within year 2017 Lawyers’ Committee for Human Rights – YUCOM is celebrating its 20 years of activities in Serbia and the region and will be focused on further strengthening of the sustainability of the organisation and further promotion of free legal aid to citizens, as well as focusing on advocacy campaigns and on Serbian EU accession process as a core activity for modernisation and democratisation of the country in line with human rights standards and the rule of law.
+As an active and effective organization in Serbia and across the region, we will keep our focus on further strengthening the sustainability of the organisation and promoting free legal aid to citizens, as well as on advocacy campaigns and on Serbian EU accession process as a core activity for modernisation and democratisation of the country in line with human rights standards and the rule of law.